 - All riders must wear a helmet.

-- All riders must display their rider number so it is visible to time-keepers, SAG drivers and rest stop volunteers.
+- All riders must display their rider number on the helmet facing all four directions so it is visible to time-keepers, SAG drivers and rest stop volunteers.

 - Any rider who does not follow the above rules will be disqualified (DQ) from the event.